Kindred-Yi/motion-capture/README.md

 python src/scripts/take_pictures.py --output src/data/frames_test --resolution 720p
 ```

 3) For each color to depth pair, run the calib_with_image.py below, changing the name each time.
 It is important to make sure to save in the correct directory name as that is how EyehandCalibration.py finds it.
-   Optional, but can add --skip-update-intrinsics if you are not able to connect to an Azure Kinect
+(Note: If you do not have an Azure kinect on you, you can use previos intrinsics using --intrinsics.
+However, make sure that that intrinsics is found using the right resolution)

 ```
-python src/scripts/calib_with_images.py --rgb src/data/frames_test/color/0000_color.png -f src/data/frames_test/calibration_results/ -n extrinsics_0.yml computer to kinect
+python src/scripts/calib_with_images.py --rgb src/data/frames_test/color/0000_color.png -f src/data/frames_test/calibration_results/ -n extrinsics_0.yml
 ```

 Use the point cloud visualization to see if good or not.
 Or else, play around with MARKER_SEPARATION and MARKER_LENGTH until in the point cloud the red dot is at the right place on the aruco tag.
 A good rule of thumb is MARKER_LENGTH changes how far the red dot is to the kinect camera while MARKER_SEPARATION moves the red dot around on that same distance

 ```
-python src/scripts/trans_to_point_cloud.py --rgb src/data/frames_test/color/0000_color.png --depth src/data/frames_test/depth/0000_depth.png  --extrinsic src/data/frames_test/calibration_results/extrinsics_0.yml
+python src/scripts/trans_to_point_cloud.py --rgb src/data/frames_calibration_desktop2/color/0000_color.png --depth src/data/frames_calibration_desktop2/depth/0000_depth.png --intrinsics azure_kinect_intrinsics_720.yml --extrinsics src/data/frames_calibration_desktop2/calibration_results/extrinsics_0.yml
 ```

 4) Before running the below, make sure that you have your calibration results in a folder called "calibration_results" as well as the optitrack data in a folder called "optitrack" be in the --inputs directory in the next command.
 Often, these folders are just put in the same folder as the color and depth folders